King Ludwig II rests in a crypt in Munich

 King Ludwig II

-While staying in Munich a couple years ago, I stumbled upon a sign in front of a church while walking towards the Maximilianstrasse.
-I immediately recognised this familiar face of King Ludwig II.
+While visiting Munich a couple of years ago, I unexpectedly stumbled upon a sign in front of a beautiful church as I was walking towards Maximilianstrasse.
+To my delight, I immediately recognized the familiar face of King Ludwig II staring back at me.

-I was curious and stepped inside St. Michael’s church and was greeted with early Baroque architecture.
-It turns out this structure is the largest Renaissance church north of the Alps and this style had a great influence on Southern Germany
+I was filled with curiosity and decided to step inside St. Michael’s Church, where I was warmly greeted by the stunning early Baroque architecture that surrounded me.
+It turns out this magnificent structure is the largest Renaissance church located north of the Alps, and this architectural style has had a significant influence on Southern Germany throughout history.

 St. Michael Munich, King Ludwig II burial place, Gruft